nguyenphuminh/reval/README.md

 <br/>

 ## What is Reval.js?
 Reval.js is just a fun experimental project built to be one of the lightest front end library out there.

+It is not scalable and would get slow pretty fast with big data sets.
+When you are creating a small app in vanilla Javascript, you are likely going to re-create Reval.js.

 ## What does it have?
 * Functions to create/render HTML elements.